erikvader/dotfiles/emacs/stow_ignore/README.md

 Remove the other calls to `make` and `configure` in the same function, keep the nativecomp ones.
 Add `-jN` to the nativecomp `make` call where `N` is the number of cores on your system.
-Also remove the bodies of the package functions, except for nativecomp.
+Also remove all variants, except for nativecomp, in the `pkgname` header.

 ## Add desired customizations
 Add the flag `--without-toolkit-scroll-bars` to the nativecomp step in